SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-This scenario is intended for the seasonal adjustment of a dataset with multiple time series.
+This scenario describes the seasonal adjustment of a dataset with multiple time series.
 It is especially useful when hundreds of series need to be processed and the quality of their adjustment assessed.
 This scenario can be used in a regular production process.
 As it does not